MOP-Gate case: 2016 Supreme Court ruling

+Reforms

-As a result of the MOP-Gate scandal, significant reforms were implemented in Chile.
-In 2004, the Alta Dirección Pública (ADP), or Public High Management, was established as a crucial step toward creating a professional and merit-based civil service.
-The ADP was a direct response to the political consensus reached after the scandal, aiming to reduce the number of political appointees in public administration and improve efficiency and transparency.
-The "New Deal" law, passed in 2003 during the government of Ricardo Lagos, provided the framework for these reforms and sought to enhance the integrity and effectiveness of the public sector.
+The MOP-Gate scandal prompted significant institutional reforms in Chile.
+In 2004, the Alta Dirección Pública (ADP), or Senior Public Management Service, was established as a step toward creating a professional and merit-based civil service.
+The ADP was a direct response to the political consensus reached in the aftermath of the scandal and aimed to reduce the number of political appointees in public administration while improving efficiency and transparency.
+The legal framework for these reforms was provided by the "New Deal" law, passed in 2003 during the Lagos government, which sought to enhance the integrity and effectiveness of the public sector.